bhlvoong/LBTATools/README.md

 Now, there is a solution to this problem: **LBTATools**.

-There are 3 main problems I want to tackle here:
+There are 3 main issues I want to tackle with this library:

 1. Use UIStackView to layout everything in a single line.
 2. Create quick vertical and horizontal lists, but skip the boring cell registration, numItemsForSection, cellForItemAt code.